Cake celebration 1

 Preheat oven to 325F

-Make the crust with the aid of combining crumbs with sugar and melted butter, press into the bottom, and partly up the sides of a 9 or 10-inch spring shape pan.
+Make the crust byby combining crumbs with sugar and melted butter, press into the bottom, and partly up the sides of a 9- or 10-inch spring-shaped pan.

 Bake for 5 minutes and take away.

-Fold in sour cream and pour over crust; bake for 50 to 60 minutes.
+Fold in sour cream and pour over the crust; bake for 50 to 60 minutes.

-Run a knife across the rim of the pan to loosen cheesecake; cool absolutely earlier than casting off from the pan.
+Run a knife across the rim of the pan to loosen the cheesecake; cool it before casting it off from the pan.
 Chill for 4 to six hours before serving.

 Serves 12 to 15

-* If you are using a spring-shape pan, you can wrap the pan in foil in the course of baking to prevent any liquid from dripping through the seam of the pan.
+* If you are using a spring-shaped pan, you can wrap the pan in foil during baking to prevent any liquid from dripping through the seam of the pan.

 Share